UST-QuAntiL/quantil-docs/docs/user-guide/nisq-analyzer.md

 ![Analysis results UI](./images/nisq_analyzer/step3.png)

-This step shows the outcome and result of the executed input/QPU/implementation tuple.
+This step shows the result of the executed input/QPU/implementation tuple.
-Keep in mind that the execution itself can take q long time during which the UI only shows a progress spinner.
+Keep in mind that the execution itself can take quite long time during in which the UI only shows a progress spinner.

-All execution results are stored and can be viewed on the `NISQ Results` tab.
+All execution results are stored and can be reviewed on the `NISQ Results` tab.

 ## Historical data